GSA/piv-guides/pages/piv_app_int_models.md

 ---
 layout: default
 title: PIV Application Integration Models
-permalink: /piv_app_int_models/
+permalink: /pivappintmodels/
 ---

-# Authentication (AuthN) Options
-Determining which authentication application integration model to use is dependent on the application you are trying to onboard.
-There are various factors to consider when making that decision.
-For example:

-- What is the performance and development level of effort (LOE) of the application?
-Performance and LOE can vary greatly between applications.
-- What is the user population?
-It is very important to understand the user population (e.g., their skills and knowledge.

-Regardless, you should use a standard format for your onboarding documents:

-- Lists of users and roles
-- Metadata
-- Engagement documents

-## Understand your Application!
+## First, Understand Your Application!
+Before determining which PIV application integration model is best for your circumstances, it is very important to first make sure you understand your application and application environment.
 It helps to have a two sentence summary of your application and what it does.
-You should also understand the various specific facets of the application.
-For example:
+Other things you should understand are:

 - What is the user population?
     - Badged